AlexandreGheraibia/algo/README.md

-# some solutions for the coding game puzzles
+# some solutions from the coding game puzzles